comaps/website/content/about-us/index.md

     menu_title_pre: Home
     about:
         title: Free and open navigation with privacy, built by the community
-        text: Organic Maps is a community-focused privacy navigation app for travelers - drivers, hikers, and cyclists.
+        text: CoMaps is a community-focused privacy navigation app for travelers - drivers, hikers, and cyclists.
 It uses the crowd-sourced OpenStreetMap data with contributors from all over the globe.
 It offers navigation with privacy - no identifying people and no data collection.
-Organic Maps features can operate without an active internet connection for offline navigation at urban or distant locations, where cellular service is not available.
-Organic Maps is an open-source project, and prioritizes community development.
+CoMaps features can operate without an active internet connection for offline navigation at urban or distant locations, where cellular service is not available.
+CoMaps is an open-source project, and prioritizes community development.
         media: /images/about-us/about.png
     vm:
         items: